-Here’s a landlord’s guide on common reasons why a landlord wants to break up a lease early, how invoke the pre-termination clause in the lease contact, and few tips on how to look for new tenants.
+Here’s a landlord’s guide on common reasons why a landlord wants to break up a lease early, how to invoke the pre-termination clause in the lease contract, and few tips on how to look for new tenants.

 Lease contracts provide for a pre-termination clause that indicates the valid ground each party may invoke, the manner of termination, and possible entitlement to damages.